EU blocks German plan for higher fixed phone rates

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-BRUSSELS, June 21 The European Commission blocked plans by Germany on Friday to raise the fees alternative telecommunications operators charge each other to connect fixed-line phone calls.
+BRUSSELS, April 8 The European Commission blocked plans by Germany to raise the fees operators such as Deutsche Telekom and Vodafone charge each other to connect fixed-line phone calls, in a sign of how Brussels is seeking to influence telecoms policy.

-The German telecoms regulator (BNetzA) proposed raising these call termination fees to three times the average rates in many parts of Europe to compensate for steadily declining revenues in the sector.
-There are over 50 alternative operators in Germany.
+The German telecoms regulator (BNetzA) proposed raising the termination fees to three times the average rates in many parts of Europe to compensate for steadily declining revenues in the sector.

-But the Commission, which opposed similar fee proposals for Deutsche Telekom early this year, is seeking to harmonise such rates across Europe.
+But the Commission is seeking to harmonise such call termination rates across Europe, which are ultimately passed on to consumers, to create a single market for telecoms.

-"It is important for building up a real single market that both operators and consumers face termination rates in Germany that are in line with those in other EU Member States," the EU Commissioner for telecoms Neelie Kroes said on Friday.
+"My job is to deliver a single market for telecoms for all EU citizens," the EU Commissioner for telecoms Neelie Kroes said on Monday.

-The commission did not name any alternative operators in its decision but there are over 50 in the German market including EWE Tel GmbH and 1&1 Internet AG.

-These figures are the same as the rates BNetzA proposed for Deutsche Telekom.
-Operators following the Commission's stance charge on average 0.001 euros per minute.
+"I urge BNetzA to bring forward a new proposal that delivers lower consumer prices and helps us build a telecoms single market," she added.

-The German regulator and the EU will now negotiate for a three-month period to seek a compromise, the Commission said.
-In the meantime implementation of the proposed rates is suspended.
-(Reporting By Claire Davenport; Editing by Ruth Pitchford)
+The German regulator and the EU will now negotiate for a three-month period to seek a compromise solution, the Commission said.

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.